emargareten/filetinker/README.md

 ## Usage

-Write your code in tinker.php (or whichever file is configured to run filetinker) then run `php artisan filetinker` and see the output in your terminal!
+Write your code in tinker.php (or whichever file is configured to run filetinker) then run `php artisan filetinker:run` and see the output in your terminal!

 (You can set up run configuration and/or keyboard shortcuts in your IDE to run this command.)